 How to Create a Coffeetable Book

 What’s the first word that comes to mind when you think of a coffee table book?
-Big, right?
+Huge or big, right?
 Just like the name suggests, a coffee table book is a large book filled with pictures and is usually placed on a coffee table.
 If you are an art lover and want to be on the opposite of reading a coffee table book, here are some tips on how to create one!

 Pick A Subject

 Luckily for you, there is lots of scope for coffee table books and can be about anything you think is interesting enough.
-From photography of flowers, and houses with beautiful windows to hotels with most beautiful carpets and the world’s most funky bookmarks, it’s all about honouring your favorite form of art via photographs, painting, illustrations, and etchings.
+From photography of flowers, and houses with beautiful windows to hotels with most beautiful carpets and the world’s most funky bookmarks, it’s all about honoring your favorite form of art via photographs, painting, illustrations, and etchings.